ashvardanian/fork_union/README.md

 }
 ```

+For advanced usage, refer to the [NUMA section below](#non-uniform-memory-access-numa).

 ### Intro in C++

 To integrate into your C++ project, either just copy the `include/fork_union.hpp` file into your project, add a Git submodule, or CMake.